-Not even one of his popular movies could cover that; the latest, Dark Knight Rises, has grossed over $1 billion worldwide.
+Not even one of his popular movies could cover that; up to March 2013, Dark Knight Rises had grossed over $1 billion worldwide.

 The site reminds us, though, that Bruce Wayne is lucky.
 “He didn’t save or take out a loan to build up his wealth.
 He was born into a family fortune and owns Wayne Enterprises, a multinational organization [worth $7 billion].”

-However, not all crime-fighters need to fill such big, expensive shoes; aspiring heroes can choose to fight fraudsters and criminals from their very own homes.
+Still, not all aspiring crime-fighters need to fill such big, expensive shoes; in fact, would-be heroes can choose to fight fraudsters and criminals from their very own homes.

-In just over a year, X Box is giving adults and kids alike the chance to become an agent at Save One Bank in a new video game.
-Targeted at teenagers, the company’s newest release will encourage them to learn about white-collar crime and confront villains who are misappropriating their money.
+That’s because X Box is giving adults and kids alike the chance to become an agent at Save One Bank in a new video game.
+Targeted at teenagers, the company’s newest release will encourage them to learn about white-collar crime and confront villains who are misappropriating money.

 Financial-Planning.com says Shon Brooks, CEO of Brooks Financial and Entertainment Consultants in California, decided to create the game amid the 2008 global recession.